Our Verdict

 Accessories

-We usually don't discuss binocular accessories because they're typically just the standard neck strap and carrying case, neither of which tend to differentiate one pair from another.
-However, the Vortex Diamondback HD 8x42 offers a unique dual shoulder strap for its carrying case that places the case securely on your chest/stomach (think a baby carrier but for binoculars).
-Two more straps connect the binoculars to the case, so you can remove the binoculars and use them while they remain attached to you.
+We usually avoid discussing accessories because they are typically just the standard neck strap and carrying case, neither of which tend to differentiate one pair from another.
+However, the Vortex Diamondback HD 8x42 includes a soft case on a chest harness that places the case securely on your chest.
+Two more straps connect the binoculars to the case, so you can remove the binoculars and use them while the soft case remains securely attached to you.

 Should You Buy the Vortex Diamondback HD 8x42?